Revised: May 23, 2022

 - Privacy Policies.
 College Board recognizes the importance of protecting your privacy.
 Our privacy policies located at collegeboard.org/privacy-center ("Privacy Policies") are part of these Terms and Conditions.
 You consent to collection, use, and disclosure by College Board of your personally identifiable information described in the Privacy Policies and in these Terms and Conditions.
 College Board may update its Privacy Policies from time to time, and they are subject to change up to 1 week prior to your test date and any subsequent test dates.
 You are required to review the Privacy Policies located at collegeboard.org/privacy-center prior to each test administration.

-- Education Organizations may use this information to send you email and postal mail informing you about their educational, financial aid, and scholarship opportunities.
+- Education Organizations may use this information to send you, or your parent, email and postal mail with information about their educational, financial aid, and scholarship opportunities.
 Being contacted by Education Organizations doesn’t mean you have been admitted.
 You must submit an application to be considered for admission.